ARIZONA ROOTS, HOMEGROWN LEADERSHIP

 Senator Yee proudly represented Arizona as a featured speaker on the stage during the 2016 Republican National Convention in Cleveland, Ohio.
 Additionally, the Republican National Committee named Senator Yee a "Rising Star" at the 2014 Winter Meeting in Washington, D.C. and she has been described by the RNC as a leader who will have "a tremendous impact on our party and who will play a major role in shaping our party's future."

 Senate Majority Leader Yee currently serves as Chairman of the Senate Ethics Committee and Vice Chairman of the Rules Committee.
 In addition to those leadership positions she serves as a member of the Senate Committee on Education, the Committee on Health and Human Services, the Joint Legislative Budget Committee and the Joint Committee on Capital Review.
 She formerly served on the committees on Finance, Judiciary and Elections, and the Joint Legislative Income Tax Credit Review Committee.
+She has 22 years of experience working with public sector agencies and researching and analyzing public budgets.

 Recently, Senator Yee was selected as one of 25 outstanding elected women leaders from across the nation to join Governing Institute's 2018 Women in Government Leadership Class.
 In 2016, Senator Yee was named among the nation's "25 Most Influential Women in State Politics" by Congressional Quarterly's Roll Call, the leading media organization covering Congress.
 Senator Yee was also chosen among the nation's "Emerging Leaders" by GOPAC, the largest Republican state and local political training organization.
 She now serves on GOPAC 's Legislative Leaders Advisory Board.